 FINEEC is responsible for the evaluation of education provided by universities and universities of applied sciences (UAS) in Finland.
-The three key evaluation types are the audits of higher education institutions’ (HEIs) quality systems, thematic evaluations of the education system and engineering degree programme reviews.
+The three key evaluation types are the quality audits of higher education institutions (HEIs), thematic evaluations and engineering degree programme reviews.

 FINEEC is listed in the European Quality Assurance Register for Higher Education (EQAR), which is the list of trustworthy quality assurance agencies in the European Higher Education Area.
 FINEEC is also a full member of the European Association for Quality Assurance in Higher Education (ENQA).

 Audits are independent external evaluations